parse-community/docs/_includes/dotnet/users.md

     .FindAsync();
 ```

-In addition, you can use `GetAsync` to get a `%{ParseUser}` by id.
+In addition, you can use `GetAsync` to get a `ParseUser` by id.

 ## Associations

-Associations involving a `%{ParseUser}` work right out of the box.
+Associations involving a `ParseUser` work right out of the box.
 For example, let's say you're making a blogging app.
 To store a new post for a user and retrieve all their posts:

 ```csharp
 // Make a new post